lukeitslukas/idelta_mulesoft2_app/TA-idelta-add-on-for-mulesoft-cloudhub2/README.md

     - Read Applications
     - Read Servers

-Click save then note down the values from Copy ID (Client ID) and Copy Secret (Secret ID), this will be the values we put into the Mulesoft Application.
+Click save then note down the values from Copy ID (Client ID) and Copy Secret (Secret ID), this will be the values we put into the Mulesoft Add-On.

 ### Setting Up the Add-On
 #### Adding the Account